exvertus/jenkins/README.md

 # Jenkins
 Jenkins instance for GKE using `helm template` command as base for kustomization.
-If you are contributing, the general rule of thumb is everything through git; as-code if you can, sh script in few the instances you can't.
+If you are contributing, the general rule of thumb is everything through git; as-code if you can, sh script when you can't.

 Dotted lines indicate inheritance: